Bentley Park and Disability Advocacy

 AQA and PDC

-As the Queensland Network Officer of the Australian Quadriplegic Association (AQA), I developed a thorough understanding of a wide range of services required by people with physical disabilities.
+While in Bentley Park I also took on a voluntary role as the Queensland Network Officer of the Australian Quadriplegic Association (AQA), I developed a thorough understanding of a wide range of services required by people with physical disabilities.
 AQA was committed to a holistic approach to rehabilitation.
 This encompassed the emotional, social and vocational rehabilitation of people.

 The Association promotes a continuing and vigorous campaign of publicity and advocacy focused on the rights, dignity, and independence of the individual.
 This involves the provision of services ranging from employment assistance, supported accommodation, and public transport requirements.